Creating a healthy, empowered, and educated community through a local Edible & Useful Permaculture Plant Nursery Read more

 2 backers Limited (23 left of 25)

 We will ship a bare root herb along with useful planting instructions!
 We will contact backers prior to shipment with plant availability.
-Sorry, we are unable to ship to Alaska, California and Hawaii.Estimated delivery:Ships within the US only
+Sorry, we are unable to ship to Alaska, California and Hawaii.Estimated delivery:Only ships to: United States

 1 backer Limited (9 left of 10)

 We will ship you a bare root shrub along with useful planting instructions!
 We will contact backers prior to shipment with plant availability.
-Sorry, we are unable to ship to Alaska, California and Hawaii.Estimated delivery:Ships within the US only
+Sorry, we are unable to ship to Alaska, California and Hawaii.Estimated delivery:Only ships to: United States

 1 backer Limited (4 left of 5)

 We will ship you a bare root tree along with useful planting instructions!
 We will contact backers prior to shipment with plant availability.
-Sorry, we are unable to ship to Alaska, California and Hawaii.Estimated delivery:Ships within the US only
+Sorry, we are unable to ship to Alaska, California and Hawaii.Estimated delivery:Only ships to: United States

 A two hour consultation with either Salem or Jonas (within 50 miles of us at no extra cost; longer consults or distances at our going rates) and we will bring three herbs of your choosing from our available nursery stock!Estimated delivery: